tHoxic01H/Flask-Python-Translator-fork/Readme.md

 {
   "texts": {
     "text1": "The first text to translate",
-    "text2": "the second text to translate",
     "randomFieldName": "the third text to translate",
-    "helloworld": "font icons for all projects, large or small" },
+    "helloworld": "font icons for all projects, large or small", "an_array": [
+      {
+        "field1": "A first field",
+        "field2": "A second field"
+      },
+      {
+        "field3": "A fird field",
+        "field4": "A fourth field"
+      }
+    ]
+  },
   "to_language": "fr"
 }